juice-shop/pwning-juice-shop/part3/codebase.md

 throughout the frontend are from the vast
 [Font Awesome 5](https://fontawesome.com/) collection.

-:information_source: Please note that **all client-side code is written in Typescript** which is compiled into regular JavaScript during the build process.
+ℹ️ Please note that **all client-side code is written in Typescript** which is compiled into regular JavaScript during the build process.